-The reasons for actually purchasing an electric boiler are as many and varied as the users themselves.
+The reasons for actually purchasing an electrode boiler are as many and as varied as the users themselves.
 In most cases, the choice involves some combination of energy cost and availability.
-For many, natural gas is restricted or unavailable and oil costs are too high.
-In some cases, on interruptible gas, electrode boilers are used as stand-by to gas/oil boilers to supply space and process heating loads on interruptible days.
-In other cases, where the amount of gas is restricted, an electrode boiler may be used to supply steam or hot water requirements, while the gas is reserved or used where alternate fuels are less suitable, such as heat treating.
-In many areas, natural gas is not available for new facilities, or even expansion of existing ones.

-Electrode boilers have been base-loaded as the sole source, or are backed up with oil stand-by.
-In still other areas, gas is short, but oil is more reasonably priced; electrode boilers may be used to satisfy a desire for an alternate fuel.
-Today, it often makes as much sense to have a stand-by fuel capability as it does to have stand-by equipment.
+For many, natural gas is restricted or unavailable, and oil costs are too high.
+In some cases on interruptible gas, electrode boilers are used as standby to gas/oil boilers to supply space and process heating loads on an interruptible base.
+In other cases where the amount of gas is restricted, an electrode boiler may be used to supply steam or hot water requirements while the gas is reserved or used where alternative fuels are less suitable, such as heat treating.
+In many areas natural gas is not available for new facilities or even expansions of existing ones.
+Electrode boilers have been base loaded as a sole source or are backed up with oil standby.
+In some other areas gas is short, but oil is more reasonably priced.
+Electrode boilers may be used to satisfy desires for an alternate fuel.
+Today it often makes as much sense to have a standby fuel capability as it does to have standby equipment.

-Often there is a seasonal relationship between gas and electricity that makes a combination of gas/oil and electrode boilers attractive.
-Many utilities have a "summer peak" and consequently have excess capacity in the winter months.
+Often there are seasonal relationships between gas and electricity that make a combination of gas/oil and electrode boilers attractive.
+Many utilities have a summer peak and consequently have excess capacity in winter months.
 Conversely, most gas shortages occur during the winter.
-In this situation, the use of an electrode boiler to satisfy winter space or process heating loads will not only improve the utility's load factor, but also relieve pressure on gas supplies.
-During the summer, the relationship is reversed.
+In this situation the use of an electrode boiler to satisfy winter space or process heating loads will not only improve the utility's load factor but also relieve pressure on gas supplies.
+During the summer the relationship is reversed.
 Since natural gas storage is often difficult and expensive, this seasonal relationship is especially important.